-An excellent adventure, a great variety of mountain roads, passes, driving in the clouds, roads from trails, rain, mud, water buffalo, dogs, chickens and many local people to smile and wave to.
+An excellent adventure, a great variety of mountain roads, passes, driving in the clouds, roads from trails, rain, mud, water buffalo, dogs, chickens, and many local people to smile and wave to.
 Sometimes the roads were closed temporarily, we had light drizzle but it was ok.
 The trails were excellent, and they were a challenge but well worth the effort.
 We had 2 Minsks and 1 Honda, each had its own features and I traded off on the Honda and Minsk.
 Holger and I discussed another tour next year.

 Ngoc, Holger and I departed Hanoi for our great adventure on Friday, April 6th, for 7 days up through the mountains and up to Sapa and Lao Cai.
 From there we would return on the night train with bikes on the train also.

 We encountered many local people, walking along the roads, ready to smile and say “Hello” to us, and wave.
 Each day was different, we started out heading west, from Hanoi, the first day was mountain passes, and we eventually could see the town down below where we would stay “Mai Chau”.
-This was a village where we did a home stay, got to mingle with the local family and rest for the evening.
+This was a village where we did a homestay, got to mingle with the local family, and rest for the evening.

 We worked our way North on the 2nd day up to Phu Yen, then Northwest to Tuan Giao on the third day.
-Each day offered new sights, differing cultures and sights to see.
+Each day offered new sights, differing cultures, and sights to see.
 We worked up the beautiful mountain passes on the 3rd and 4th days, we were at 6,000 feet and were even with the clouds and drove thru them for a while.

-Sapa is a tourists’ delight, we ate at a cosy restaurant and had a great meal.
+Sapa is a tourists’ delight, we ate at a cozy restaurant and had a great meal.
 Holger and I later found a local pub, and we let our guide have a break from us.
 At the pub, we entertained our hosts and probably bored them with our requests for AC/DC, Steppenwolf, and Hotel California.

 We spend some time in Lao Cai watching the Chinese people looking back at us from across the river border, it was an excellent stop and our tour guide, Ngoc, knows his Vietnam history and the cultures more than I would have ever gotten out of a tour book.